top of page

 • Aug 13

 Walk through any modern hospital atrium, and you’ll see daylight pouring in like a quiet promise.
-We owe much of that brightness to the risk-takers of the early 1800s who were convinced that sunbeams could do what medicine alone could not: lift spirits, clean air, and shave days off a patient’s recovery.
+We owe much of that brightness to the risk-takers of the early 1800s.
+They believed that sunbeams could do what medicine alone could not: lift spirits, clean air, and shave days off a patient’s recovery.
 Here’s the story—in my voice—of how architects, reformers, and a certain war-weary nurse threw open the windows of healthcare.

 The Moment the Sun Walked In